And why I don’t share my formulas.

 Truth be told, with hundreds of thousands of “natural” ingredients, chemical compounds, and combinations of these, it is really impossible to know everything (unless you have a savant memory, and I do not).
 When I first started my business, it was very small, and only had a few basic items that I used for myself out of necessity.

 And that’s where the product development process starts in.
-The following is the process we have developed here at Nature’s Complement (and by we, I mean my hubby and me):
+The following is the process we have developed here at Nature’s Complement:

 2. We compare notes.
 My research against his, his research against mine.
 Review of which books we referenced, what studies we found.
 Sometimes we agree, sometimes we have to research some more.
 These are exciting “date nights” at our house.
-Fortunately after over a decade of marriage, we’ve discovered we actually enjoy these date nights.
+Fortunately, we’ve discovered we actually enjoy these date nights.
 We spend a few hours a night for several nights in a row, sometimes a full week just comparing notes.
 Then another four hours a night for a couple more weeks to do further research.
 Let’s say this is about 40 hours between the two of us.

 3. We formulate a variety of recipes to try: which ingredients we want to include, what percentages we want to attempt based on the research and so on.
 Fortunately this only takes a few hours for the two of us, as by then we’re quite familiar with the ingredients we want to use.
 Sometimes we are uncertain about ideal ingredient concentrations, so we consider percentages used in the research literature with results, based on what we’re creating and what percentage we want to attempt.
 So let’s say four hours each, for a total of eight hours for this phase.